+4-EDF 475.
+History of Education in the United States.
+(3).
 This course is based on material in the most recent texts on the history of education in the United States.
 EDF 485.
-PHILOSOPHY OF EDUCATION.
-(PTE) Three hours credit.
+Philosophy of Education.
+(PTE) (3).
 Prerequisite, EDF 365.
 An introductory course in which the student considers the basic problems of knowledge, truth, reality, and value as perceived by the various schools of philosophic thought.
 The traditional philosophic positions are translated into educational schools of thought and application is made to the specific problems of education.